 There are 27 CAHs in Idaho.
 See map below.

-Targeted education and technical assistance for rural health clinics (RHCs): billing and coding, operations and finance, medical interpreter education, compliance, and others.
+Targeted education and technical assistance for RHCs: billing and coding, operations and finance, medical interpreter education, compliance, and others.

 Starting a Rural Health Clinic - (A How-to Manual from the Health Resources and Services Administration)